 - Support the campaign by sharing facts and using #CHDAware in your posts.

-- Find fact sheets and other resources at the Pediatric Congenital Heart Association Site to share
+- Find fact sheets and other resources at the Children’s Heart Foundation site to share